*This post was sponsored by Worx Tools. All opinions are my own. This mandala for beginners tutorial was chosen by me for this sponsorship.

 This tool was really fun to use for this step.
 I love finding new tools to make my life easier.
 This stencil was pretty detailed, and this step took about three hours to complete in total.

-Step 6 – Use black acrylic paint and artist brush to fill in the carved mandala pattern
+Step 6 – Use black acrylic paint and an artist’s brush to fill in the carved mandala pattern

 When painting this part, staying within the lines isn’t a requirement.
 The next step in this therapeutic process was sanding will remove excess paint.